-Between now and September 12, 2014 you can get an advance 3-Day Pass to April’s Show for only $40.
+EARLY BIRD TICKET SPECIALS: Between now and December 12, 2014 you can get an advance 3-Day Pass to April’s Show for only $35 or Single Day Passes for only $15 each.
 And don’t forget that a 3-Day Pass always gets you into the Dealer and Guest Room half an hour before single day pass holders without paying “early admission fees” other conventions charge their attendees extra for.

 HOTEL: One thing you can always count on is that the hotel will be sold out by show time.
 We take over the entire hotel, so things fill up nice and steady until there’s no rooms left by the show’s weekend start time.
 Help support the show and avoid the headache of having to stay down the road by making your room reservations today.
 Reserve your room through our web site, or by calling The Holiday Inn reservation line at 1-877-408-4913.
 Remember you MUST ask for “The Cinema Wasteland Room Rate”, or they will tell you that they are ”sold out” and have no rooms.
 And PLEASE only reserve as many rooms as you plan on using.